greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-02-13-save-parent-model-and-all-children-with-rails-and-ember-cli.md

 In method 1, the transition to the index page takes place before all of the saves finish.
 In this refactor, I used the Ember RSVP class to execute all of the saves and *then* transition.
 I also included an error message to log to the console in case one of the saves fails for some reason.

-You can read more about the Ember RSVP class in the [documentation](http://emberjs.com/api/classes/RSVP.html).
+You can read more about the Ember RSVP class in the <a href="http://emberjs.com/api/classes/RSVP.html" target="_blank">documentation</a>.

     // Shopmaster/frontend/app/routes/grocery-lists/new.js